 As you can see from the picture of the balancing rock, a very heavy weight can be supported by a thin column if it is balanced properly.
 It is the same with our 11 pound heads balancing on our necks.
 If the weight is balanced over the spinal column, the neck muscles only have to contract occasionally to keep it in the right spot.
 The spine can act like a support column.
 When we are looking down to check out Facebook, the head is not supported by the spine anymore, and the muscles around the neck are tasked with the full job of supporting it.
 The neck has to act like a fishing pole, straining and bending to hold up the weight.

 Symptoms of text neck

 The symptoms depend on which muscle starts complaining first.
 It can cause localized muscle pain in the neck.
-Pain down your arm or tingling in the hands can come from the overworked muscles pinching on the nerves.
+Pain down your arm or tingling in the hands can come from the overworked muscles pinching on the nerves (similar to sciatica).
 That headache you are feeling while reading about your relative’s political views?
 Could be from the way you are holding your head.